IvanDevCel/IvanDevCel/README.md

-- 👋 Hi, I’m @Ari4ke i'm using this platform to build my first professional proyect
+- 👋 Hi, I’m @IvanDevCel i'm using this platform to save my snippets and projects

 <!---
 Ari4ke/Ari4ke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.